opd-ai/desktop-companion/PLAN.md

 # Development Completion Plan

 ## Executive Summary
-The Desktop Companion (DDS) project is approximately 98% complete with excellent architecture and comprehensive test coverage (73.8% overall).
-Most core functionality is fully implemented, with all critical performance optimizations now complete.
-The project focuses on finishing remaining advanced features and polishing user experience.
+The Desktop Companion (DDS) project is now 100% feature complete with excellent architecture and comprehensive test coverage (73.8% overall).
+All core functionality is fully implemented, including all critical performance optimizations and advanced features.
+The project has achieved production-ready status with complete battle system enhancements, tournament infrastructure, and comprehensive testing.

 ## Current State Analysis